-- Georgia law allows accident victims to be reimbursed for the full cash value of their car or cost of the repairs due to damage.
-However, insurance adjusters often try to offer the smallest amount possible to save their company money.
+- Insurance adjusters often try to offer car owners the smallest amount possible to save their company money.

-- Once you sign the property damage release or cash the check, it is very unlikely that you will be able to recover any additional money.
-Accident victims should contact a personal injury attorney before signing on the insurance company’s dotted line.
+- Be careful.
+Once you sign a property damage release or cash the check, it is very unlikely that you will be able to recover any additional money.

 What The Law in Georgia Allows You to Recover